fen9li/github-workflow-sample/docs/api-mock.md

 1.  you are testing `data-table`/`data-filter` component
 2.  you are testing all other common components

-In both cases you must store mock/fixture files in the monorepo root in the folder `/tests/mock-api/<monorepo-package-name>/<mock-file-name>.js`.
-Ex: `/test/mock-api/payments/transactions-table-mock.js`
+In both cases you must store mock/fixture files in the package root in the folder `/tests/__fixtures__/<mock-file-name>.js`.
+Ex: `/test/__fixtures__/transactions-table-mock.js`

 ## Table/Filter API mocking

 There is a special data processor called `mock-processor`.
 It doesn't make any requests to the server, it just reads the mock file and passes its content like a "server response".
-MockProcessor requires `mockFrom` key with the string value like `<monorepo-package-name>/<mock-file-name>.js` (without slash at the beginning).
+MockProcessor requires `mockFrom` key with the string value like `<mock-file-name>.js` (without slash at the beginning).

-Mock file must export `{ table: [] }` object as a CommonJS module because `mock-processor` will read it like `require('@mock-api/' + mockFrom).table`:
+Mock file must export `{ table: [] }` object as a CommonJS module:

 ```javascript
 module.exports = {